Donna Williams: Personal life

 Williams was the older sister of mural and graffiti artist "Duel" (Tom Williams, born 1969).

+As well as autism, Williams also had prosopagnosia, underwent therapy for post-traumatic stress disorder at various points in her life and was diagnosed with dissociative identity disorder in 2010 and Ehlers-Danlos syndrome type IV in March 2013.

 In 1993, Williams married Ian.
 They divorced after two years.
 Their relationship is described in Somebody Somewhere: Breaking Free from the World of Autism and Like Colour to the Blind: Soul Searching and Soul Finding; and he appeared in television documentaries with her.
 On 9 December 2000, while living in England, Williams married Chris Samuel.
 In 2002, the couple moved to her native Australia.
 Williams and Samuel created the auties.org website, for people on the autistic spectrum who are seeking to work towards self-employment.
 Williams wrote about him in Everyday Heaven.

-Cancer
+Cancer and death

 Williams had a "strong family history of cancer".
 In 2011 she was diagnosed with breast cancer.
 The cancer, which was terminal, metastasized and "spread throughout the liver".
 She chose to spend her last days in palliative care.
 She urged her state premier to pass Dying with Dignity legislation.
+Williams died of the disease on 22 April 2017, aged 53.